Lumi-supercomputer/Getting_Started_with_AI_workshop/02_Using_the_LUMI_web_interface/README.md

         - explore the effect of adjusting the parameters for the `tokenizer` and `model.generate` calls
         - try different input prompts
         - explore the contents of the training data set

+3. (OPTIONAL) Explore other apps available in the LUMI webinterface

+   If you want, you can explore the remaining apps in the LUMI webinterface a bit.
+Interesting could be

+   - Disk quotas: Shows how much storage is available to your projects and how much is currently in use.
+   - Project view: Shows how much compute and storage billing units are left for each of your projects.
+   - Active jobs: Shows a list of all your current compute jobs.
+   - Desktop: Starts an interactive session with a Desktop-like user interface / window manager.
+   - Cloud storage configuration: Allows you to configure access tokens to transfer files between LUMI object storage and the LUMI compute cluster.